 - If no one is waiting for the next available computer you will be able to log back on.

 - If you are going to print, please go to the Reference Desk and add money to your account.
-There is a $1.00 minimum and a $10.00 maximum.
+There is a $10.00 maximum.
 Your balance will remain on your account indefinitely.
 There are both color and black and white network printers available.
 Color prints are $.25, and black and white prints are $.10.

-- All of your work must be saved to a floppy disk or flash drive since it will be lost after you are logged out.
-Floppies are available at the Reference for $1.00 each, flash drives are for sale at the Circulation Desk - 4g for $6.00.
+- All of your work must be saved to a flash drive since it will be lost after you are logged out.
+Flash drives are for sale at the Circulation Desk - 4g for $6.00.

 - The last session of the day will end at 8:50 p.m. on weekdays, and 4:50 p.m. on weekends.
 If you need additional assistance, or if you have forgotten your PIN #, please see a librarian at the Reference Desk.

 - Microsoft Excel

 - Microsoft Access